 However, under Section 56(1) of the CDSA, the Minister of Health has the power to grant exemptions to these restrictions if he/she deems them necessary for a medical or scientific purpose, or otherwise in the public interest.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 In 2020, The Minister of Health granted exemptions under Section 56(1) that allow cancer patients to access psychedelics for end-of-life care, as well as other medical purposes.
 Countless companies and healthcare providers have since sought exemptions to possess psychedelics to treat their patients.
 Furthermore, as of August 2021, Health Canada is considering revising its Special Access Programme to permit the use of psychedelics in psychotherapy.